laserblue/Modeling-Workstation-for-Physics/README.md

 https://scholar.archive.org/work/3gmdxv4h2zbkhbkd5d33sujzbi

+STEMCstudio (https://www.stemcstudio.com/) is a good first step but suffers from the computer programmer mentality that Jaques Vallee pointed out in his 1984 book, "Computer Message Systems" regarding software tools that were being created for professional Astronomers in the 1960's and the 1970's.
+This can be seen as well in CERN's ROOT (https://root.cern/) in 2025 and even R.

+The programmers create workable systems that have a steep learning curve or place a heavy cognitive burden on the user (e.g. vocabulary of Command Line Languages like DOS, Linux or LaTeX, keywords and methods of using different computer languages such as Fortran, C, C++, C#, Python, Julia, Javascript, Java etc., markup languages, software like STEMCstudio, Einstein Toolkit or Reboundx etc.) rather than standardized, very user friendly interfaces for people that are not programmers.
+See YouTube video of Nora's Guide to the Galaxy: Let's Hang Out and Simulate Planets 🤓.(https://youtu.be/xEAhkUX7nVI?si=dHkWkd3GxNDiPzxV).
+A professional physicist, astronomer or astrophysicist with an advanced degree should not be burdened with having to remember the details of a specific computer programming language, especially when the details would change to write C or C++ code for a GPU or CUDA or even just to use Javascript and Geometric Algebra in Ganga.js (https://enkimute.github.io/ganja.js/examples/coffeeshop.html#pga3d_physics_planets) (https://enkimute.github.io/ganja.js/examples/coffeeshop.html#pga2d_points_and_lines).
+This also brings up the subject of the plethora of mathematical formalisms in use in Physics, Mathematics and Engineering and the attempt of David Hestenes and others to design a Geometric Algebra that integrated those redundant formalisms with their overlapping content and conflicting notations. e.g. symbol used for multiplication on paper or on computer and use of same symbol for something else such as hodge star operator, cross product or commutator.

+STEMCstudio might be used as a core of a workspace but the interface needs to be a lot more USER friendly to physics students and drag 'n' drop interactive for both students and professionals.

+See Hestenes 1995 paper on MODELING SOFTWARE for learning and doing physics, the interactivity of Brilliant.org, Labster, PhET interactive simulations (https://phet.colorado.edu/), GeoGebra, desmos, CoCalc, Wolfram Alpha, Wolfram Computational Notebooks, Jupyter Notebooks, Google NotebookLM, Mathematica, Maple, Rebound (https://rebound.readthedocs.io/en/latest/), Reboundx (https://reboundx.readthedocs.io/en/latest/) etc.

 NOTE: The Workstation search engine will have a GUI rather than a text-based search field as in Google Search or an OpenAI chatGPT text input chat field.
-Such a HUD GUI makes the possible lines of a search inquiry about a subject and the content of videos more transparent and accessible.
+Such a HUD GUI makes the possible lines of a search inquiry about a subject and the content of videos more transparent and accessible for novices.
 It is similar to using a subject directory tree or an Infranodus knowledge graph.

 ## A.I. assisted Conversational Reading System and search agents